micmejia/bible-dump/NKJV/John/John 1.md

 John answered them, saying, "I baptize with water, but there stands One among you whom you do not know.

 ###### 27
-It is He who, coming after me, [^i]is preferred before me, whose sandal strap I am not worthy to loose."
+It is He who, coming after me, is preferred before me, whose sandal strap I am not worthy to loose."

 ###### 28
-These things were done in [^j]Bethabara beyond the Jordan, where John was baptizing. ## The Lamb of God
+These things were done in Bethabara beyond the Jordan, where John was baptizing. ## The Lamb of God

 ###### 29
 The next day John saw Jesus coming toward him, and said, "Behold!
 The Lamb of God who takes away the sin of the world!

 ###### 30
-This is He of whom I said, 'After me comes a Man who [^k]is preferred before me, for He was before me.'
+This is He of whom I said, 'After me comes a Man who is preferred before me, for He was before me.'

 ###### 31
 I did not know Him; but that He should be revealed to Israel, therefore I came baptizing with water."